uNiAero/HeliumAlerts/README.md

 # HeliumAlerts
-Sends an update to Discord if there is any activity on my Helium Wallet
+Sends an update to Discord if there is any activity on a specified Helium Wallet.

+I reccommend either user Crontab or Task Scheduler to run the script every 1-2 minutes for best results.